How to Roast a Turkey Ahead

 - Timing – No need to worry about the turkey taking longer to cook than you thought and delaying your meal.

-- Privacy – Carving a turkey is a bit of a project, but even more so with an audience.
-Carve your turkey the day before when well-meaning guests aren’t peering over your shoulder.
+- Low Pressure – Carving a turkey is a bit of a project, but even more so with an audience.
+There’s so much pressure when well-meaning guests are peering over your shoulder!
+Doing it a day ahead means you can take your time.
 (It also means you can pull up a carving tutorial on YouTube.
 No shame in that game.)

-- Save Space – A roasted-ahead and fully carved turkey takes up WAY less space in your fridge than a whole raw one.
-More room for sides.
+- Save Space – A roasted-ahead and fully carved turkey takes up WAY less space in your fridge than a whole bird.

 - Less Mess – Roasting a whole turkey is messy.
 There’s roasting dishes to wash and a carcass to make into stock and dispose of.
 Roast it ahead and don’t add one more thing to your clean-up list after the meal.